Booking a Topographical Survey: Everything You Need to Know

 After booking an assessment, the process of undertaking a topographic survey is relatively straightforward, following a similar format to other building and land surveys such as a 3D survey, condition report, measured survey, utility survey or visual impact assessment.

 One or more of our experts will then visit your site and set up highly specialised survey equipment to carry out the survey.
-Common tools used for topo surveys include cameras, GPS devices, laser scanning instruments, site levels and total stations.
-With the necessary survey equipment, the land surveyor will capture the exact best fit measurements and other data, and create an accurate picture of the map of your site.
+Common tools used for topo surveys include cameras, accurate GPS equipment and other GPS devices, laser scanning instruments, site levels, and total stations.
+With the necessary survey equipment, the land surveyor will capture the exact best-fit measurements and other data such as datum information, and create an accurate picture of the map of your site.

 The difficulty of the survey will be dependent on the nature of the site.
-In some cases, the site may be hard, or even impossible, to fully cover on foot.
-Different types of natural features on the site can act as obstacles, such as offshore islands, steel inclines, ravines or simply the physical geography of the area.
-Man-made features can also pose a hindrance to the survey, such as busy roads, existing buildings, partially collapsed structures or power stations.
+In some cases, the site may be hard – or even impossible – to fully cover on foot.
+Different types of natural features on the site can act as obstacles, such as offshore islands, steep inclines, ravines or simply the physical geography of the area.
+Manmade features can also pose a hindrance to the survey, such as busy roads, existing buildings, partially collapsed structures or power stations.
 If it is too difficult to reach certain areas of the site, the land surveyor will use other forms of highly specialised survey equipment such as drones that can be used for taking photographs or laser scanning.

-Other information may be retrieved before or after the site visit using other means such as from an Ordnance Survey or records from the local authority.
-Most of the topographical survey work we do is to facilitate design-stage activity.
-This is because your architect and/or design team will need CAD drawings and pinpoint accurate site measurements to create feasible plans.
+Other information may be retrieved before or after the site visit using other means, such as from an ordnance survey or records from the local authority.
+Most of the topographical land survey works we do are to facilitate design-stage activity.
+This is because your architect and/or design team will need CAD drawings and pinpoint-accurate land measurements to create feasible plans.